Murthy10/pyschieber/README.md

 Beside of the API, pyschieber provides a CLI client to play the funny Scheiber Jass game.
 Currently your opponent will be a bot choosing a random card.

-After the pip installation you could run the following ```pyschieber``` command on the console to play a game:
+After the pip installation you could run the ```pyschieber``` command on the console to play a game:
 ```bash
 $ pyschieber
 ------------------------------------------------------------------------------------------------------------------------